carlfranklin/BindablePropertiesInMaui/README.md

 So, how can we implement the ideal solution?

-The answer is to remove any base class dependencies from our model, and instead create a ViewModel object that inherits from `BindableObject`  and implements `BindableProperties` on the UI side, and accesses your clean model objects in any way you see fit.
+The answer is to remove any base class dependencies from our model, and instead implement the`BindableProperty` directly in our component.

-### Binding to a ViewModel
+### Using BindableProperty in a Component

+We're going to make `Person` a `BindableProperty` of our component.
+The actual data can be set from the component host, in this case *MainPage.Xaml.cs*.

 To begin, let's clean up our *Person.cs* model by removing the `BindableObject` base class, resulting in a plain old CLR object (POCO).
 Replace the contents of *Person.cs* with the following code: